rymurr/weather_server/README.md

 * add in d3 plots
 * figure out how all the deployment stuff works for angular apps
 * uwsgi and nginx is the way to go (http://flask.pocoo.org/docs/deploying/uwsgi/) for serving
+* add all scripts as cdn links
+* s3 backup of mongo data
+* harden and config: db location, other hard coded stuff. think about scalability?
+* add sorting to table
+* add text box to skip to page 'x'
+* scale for time range
+* default time range and intelligent fetching of data from api
+* fix page count when filtering